amanzi/amanzi/doc/input_spec/AmanziInputSpec-v1.2.2.rst

 Notes:

-[U] if only `"File Name Base`" and optionally `"File Name Digits`" are specified then only one checkpoint is written at the end of the simulation.
+[SU] if only `"File Name Base`" and optionally `"File Name Digits`" are specified then only one checkpoint is written at the end of the simulation.